Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 3) I learned that working on the project early helps with getting familiar on how to use the necessary tools/languages.

 ### Anshu Avinash
+1) I learned that communication is important in terms of working with the team as well as with the TA.
+2) I learned how to use Figma for UI and GitHub for code implementation
+3) Allocating time for unexpected tasks/changes and participating more in frontend implementation.

 ### Finlay Curtiss